dino1729/LLM_QA_Bot/README.md

 1. Switch to the Chat tab to pick Azure, Gemini, Cohere, Groq, LiteLLM, or Ollama models.
 2. Enable Firecrawl/Tavily to blend real-time search with the LLM response for breaking news or research tasks.
 3. Hop into the Trip Planner, Food Planner, or Weather tabs for specialized agents that share the same context window.

+### Generate a Daily Podcast
+1. Configure `podcast_voice_a` and `podcast_voice_b` in `config.yml`.
+2. Run `python year_progress_and_news_reporter_litellm.py --chatterbox-tts --podcast`.
+3. The engine generates a dialogue script where characters discuss the day's briefing, synthesizes it with voice cloning, and applies crossfading/normalization.

 ### Generate or edit images
 1. Provide a prompt (or let the enhanced prompt helper rewrite it) in the Image Studio tab.